This tour shows a range of equipment and facilities available in one of our modern, dedicated laboratories.

 - BSc and MPhys project work

-The aim of this third-year experiment is to explore the operation and characterise the performance of a state-of-the-art gamma ray detector - a so-called broad-energy (BEGe) germanium detector.
+The aim of this experiment is to explore the operation and characterise the performance of a state-of-the-art gamma ray detector - a so-called broad-energy (BEGe) germanium detector.
 Once calibrated the detector will be applied to the study of natural radioactive minerals.